 On the other hand, we generally like to stay away from the crowd.
 We are glad that we came here on Wednesday previously, that there were fewer people here and we enjoyed our indoor space comfortably.

 At last, we picked up some other new beers from Bell's general store right beside the cafe.
 We are looking forward to sharing them with our friend Jason soon.

 🔗2021-06-11 600 Kitchen and Bar, the second time

 Nobody expects we end up the day at a restaurant we disliked: 600 Kitchen and Bar.
 We had lunch there a few days ago and it was bad.
-They have a lot of things on the menu which looks delicious.
-However, none of our dishes tasted good, or even on an average level.
+They have a lot of things on the menu which look delicious.
+However, none of our dishes tasted that good.

-The reason we came here, is that we had an interesting beer last time.
-It looks like coco milk and doesn't taste like beer at all.
+The reason we came here is that we had an interesting beer last time, but we forgot what it was.
+It looks like chocolate milk and doesn't taste like beer at all.
 We couldn't find that beer on others' menu and even couldn't google it out.
 This time, we plan to sit at the bar and talk to bartenders to figure it out.

 The only thing we can say is it's called creamy ale, and it looks like chocolate.

-He then pours us a golden, lager-look beer.
-Strangely, it tastes exactly like the beer last time, it doesn't taste like a beer!
+He then pours us a golden-orange, lager-look beer.
+We think it is the wrong beer.
+Strangely, it tastes much like the beer last time — it doesn't taste like a beer!
 But, we are confused that the appearances of the two are totally different.
-Brian guesses that the last one we had might be the bottom of a barrel, while this one isn't.
+Brian guesses that the last one we had might be the bottom of a keg, while this one isn't.

 🔗Grand Rapids, MI